duanbiao2000/obsidianDoc/+ Encounters/dailyNotes/Simple Made Easy.md

 Hickey's talk delves into the distinction between _simple_ and _easy_.
 While often used interchangeably, they represent different concepts:

-- **Simple:** Refers to the intrinsic nature of something, free from complexity.
+- **Simple:** Refers to **the intrinsic nature** of something, free from complexity.
-- **Easy:** Relates to the ease of understanding or execution, often influenced by external factors.
+- **Easy:** Relates to **the ease of understanding or execution**, often influenced by external factors.

-The crux of the talk is that while achieving simplicity is often challenging, it's essential for building robust, maintainable, and efficient systems.
+The ==crux== of the talk is that while achieving simplicity is often challenging, it's essential for building robust, maintainable, and efficient systems.
 Hickey emphasizes the importance of:

+> [!NOTE]
-- **Understanding the problem domain:** Gaining a deep understanding of the problem before attempting a solution.
+> - **Understanding the problem domain:** Gaining a deep understanding of the problem before attempting a solution.
-- **Breaking down complexity:** Decomposing complex problems into simpler, manageable components.
+> - **Breaking down complexity:** Decomposing complex problems into simpler, manageable components.
-- **Leveraging simplicity:** Building systems from simple, well-defined parts.
+> - **Leveraging simplicity:** Building systems from simple, well-defined parts.
-- **Avoiding premature optimization:** Focusing on simplicity first, and optimizing later if necessary.
+> - **Avoiding premature optimization:** Focusing on simplicity first, and optimizing later if necessary.

 ## Implications for Software Development